The Hangmen (Washington, D.C. band): Later configurations and post-history

 Paul Dowell and George Daly left the group and Dowell was replaced Alan Flower, previously the bassist for the Mad Hatters, and George Strunz replaced Daly.
 The May 17, 1967, edition of the Star Ledger reported that the Hangmen had changed their name to the Button and would further pursue a psychedelic direction.
 By June 1967, Tom Guernsey had left the band and was replaced by John Sears.
 The Button re-located to New York and recorded an unreleased session for RCA and played at Steve Paul's club the Scene on West 46th Street and at the Cafe Au Go Go on Bleeker.
 Bob Berberich departed soon after, leaving Tony Taylor as the only remaining member of the Hangmen still in the group.
 Once again the band changed its name—this time to Graffiti, and signed and recorded with ABC.

-Tom Guernsey produced a single for the Washington, DC band the Piece Kor, featuring the song, "All I Want Is My Baby".
+Tom Guernsey produced a single for the Washington, D.C., band the Piece Kor, featuring the song, "All I Want Is My Baby".
 He also wrote, produced and played on a single by a band from Montgomery County, the Omegas, "I Can't Believe", where he played guitar and piano.
 Guernsey produced records for several United Artists acts, as well as for artists on other labels.
 He later persuaded a career writing and scoring for advertising and television and worked on projects for TK Records out of Florida, which included involvement with K.C. and the Sunshine Band and other R&B acts.
-Bob Berberich went on to play drums with the Puzzle and later joined George Daly and Paul Dowell in Dolphin, Nils Lofgren's group.
-Berberich stayed with Lofgrin, playing in Grin, while Paul Dowell became equipment manager for Jefferson Airplane.
+Bob Berberich joined George Daly and Paul Dowell in Dolphin, Nils Lofgren's group.
+Berberich stayed with Lofgren, playing in Grin, while Paul Dowell became equipment manager for Jefferson Airplane.
 George Daly went on to become a music executive and A&R-man with Elektra Records.

-Tom Guernsey (born on July 5, 1944 in Chicago) died on October 3, 2012 in Portland, Oregon, at age 68.
+Tom Guernsey (born on July 5, 1944, in Chicago) died on October 3, 2012, in Portland, Oregon, at age 68.

 Two months later, David Ottley passed on November 27, 2012.